Learn Python with Talk Python's 270 hours of courses

 34:21 How much Python can I do there?

-34:50 So if you wanna use Stripe, if you're able to just import Stripe, it'll make your life a lot easier,
+34:50 So if you want to use Stripe, if you're able to just import Stripe, it'll make your life

 34:58 So in DropBase, you can install anything that you can install via PyPI.